MicrosoftDocs/Contribute/Contribute/content/collections.md

 To rearrange content within the sections, select the **up/down** arrows on the content items.
 You can move content into and within your various sections.

 You can move items one space at a time.
 Wait until each individual move interaction completes before selecting the **up/down** arrows again.
-We're working to improve this experience.

 ### Delete sections